-- Legal (incl. group governance) is an infrastructure function, mandated to provide legal advice both to the Board as well as to the business divisions and infrastructure functions and to support the Board in setting up and guarding DB's governance framework and manage the Bank's legal and governance risk.
-This includes in particular but without limitation: - Advising the Board on legal aspects of their activities - Advising all units on adherence to legal and regulatory requirements in relation to all activities - Managing the Bank's legal relations with third parties, or between Group entities - Supporting other units in managing the Bank's interactions with regulatory authorities - Engaging and managing external lawyers used by DB Group - Managing the Bank's litigation and contentious regulatory matters, (incl. contentious HR matters), and managing the Bank's response to external regulatory investigations - Advising on legal aspects of internal investigations - Setting the global governance framework for the Bank, facilitate its cross-unit application and assess the implementation - Developing and safeguarding efficient corporate governance structures suitable to support efficient decision making, to align risk and accountability on the basis of clear and consistent roles and responsibilities - Maintaining DB Group's framework for policies and procedures and serve as guardian for DB Group policies and procedures - Ensuring appropriate quality assurance around all of the above - NFRM RTC is risk type controller for a number of operational risks.
-Its mandate includes controls over transaction processing activities, as well as infrastructure risks to prevent technology or process disruption, maintain the confidentiality, integrity and availability of data, records and information security, and ensure businesses have robust plans in place to recover critical business processes and functions in the event of disruption from technical or building outage, or the effects of cyber-attack or natural disaster as well as any physical security or safety risk.
-NFRM RTC also manages the risks arising from the Bank's internal and external vendor engagements via the provision of a comprehensive vendor risk management framework.
+- Legal Department (including Group Governance and Group Data Privacy) is an infrastructure function that is mandated to provide legal advice to the Board, business divisions and infrastructure functions and to support the Board in setting up and guarding DB's governance and control frameworks in respect of the Bank's legal, internal corporate governance and data privacy risks.
+This includes in particular but without limitation: - Advising the Board on legal aspects of their activities - Providing legal advice to all units to facilitate adherence to legal and regulatory requirements in relation to their activities respectively - Supporting other units in managing the Bank's interactions with regulatory authorities - Engaging and managing external lawyers used by DB Group - Managing the Bank's litigation and contentious regulatory matters, (including contentious HR matters), and managing the Bank's response to external regulatory enforcement investigations - Advising on legal aspects of internal investigations - Setting the global governance framework for the Bank, facilitate its cross-unit application and assess its implementation - Developing and safeguarding efficient corporate governance structures suitable to support efficient decision making, to align risk and accountability on the basis of clear and consistent roles and responsibilities - Maintaining DB Group's framework for policies and procedures and serve as guardian for DB Group policies and procedures - Ensuring appropriate quality assurance around all of the above - NFRM Product Governance oversees the NPA and Systematic Product Review ("SPR") cross-risk processes forming a control framework designed to manage the risks associated with the implementation of new products and services, changes in products and services during their lifecycles and, the process by which they are systematically reviewed.
+Applicable bank-wide, the cross-risk processes cover different stages of the product lifecycle with NPA focusing on pre-implementation and SPR on post-implementation.
+Pre-implementation, the primary objective of the NPA process is to ensure proper assessment of all risks, both financial and non-financial, in NPA relevant products and services, as well as related processes and infrastructure.
+Post-implementation, the SPR process focuses on the periodic review of all products to determine if they are to remain live or need to be modified or withdrawn. - NFRM is the RTC for a number of operational resilience risks.
+Its mandate includes second line oversight of controls over transaction processing activities, as well as infrastructure risks to prevent technology or process disruption, maintain the confidentiality, integrity and availability of data, records and information security, and ensure businesses divisions and infrastructure functions have robust plans in place to recover critical business processes and functions in the event of disruption including technical or building outage, or the effects of cyber-attack or natural disaster as well as any physical security or safety risk.
+NFRM RTC also manages the risks arising from the Bank's internal and external vendor engagements via the provision of a comprehensive third party risk management framework.